 What caravan types can you finance with a personal loan?

-Depending on the lender, you’ll be able to finance a range of caravan types so you can live out your vagabond goals, including:
+Depending on the lender, you’ll be able to finance a range of new or used caravans so you can live out your vagabond goals, including:

 What should I consider before choosing a caravan loan?

-Caravan loans are not totally dissimilar to car loans, in that there are a range of product rates, features and fees you’ll need to carefully consider and compare before choosing the caravan personal loan that’s right for you.
+Caravan loans are not totally dissimilar to car loans, in that there are a range of product rates, features and fees you’ll need to carefully consider and compare before choosing the caravan finance option that’s right for you.

 What to consider